-Chicago Dancemakers Forum ("the Organization") is an Illinois not-for-profit corporation.
+Chicago Dancemakers Forum ("the Organization") is an Illinois nonprofit corporation.
 The Organization was incorporated on November 24, 2014.
 Chicago Dancemakers Forum provides multi-layered support for choreographers by making cash grants, presenting public workshops and events, and offering professional development and residency opportunities for choreographers.